RECOMMENDING CANNABIS IN MASSACHUSETTS

 - Hepatitis C

 - Parkinson’s disease

-- And other conditions as determined in writing by a qualifying patient’s physician
+- Other debilitating conditions as determined in writing by a qualifying patient’s certifying physician

 Medical professionals have a legal right to recommend cannabis as a treatment in any state, as protected by the First Amendment.
 Established by a 2004 United States Supreme Court decision to uphold earlier federal court rulings that found doctors and their patients have a fundamental Constitutional right to freely discuss treatment options.

 More resources for medical professionals can be found here.